 Salvatore Calabrese ‘The Maestro’ has been making drinks for more than 40 years and is reputed to be one of the UK’s most celebrated bartenders.
 Serious accolades are given to Salvatore for his world class expertise on vintage Cognacs and his work is constantly profiled in magazines such as Tatler and Decanter.

 Having first established himself at London’s Dukes Hotel where he created the recipe for the ultimate Dry Martini, he then moved to The Lanesborough, before running his own bar at Fifty club.
 In recent years he has held residencies at Maison Eight in Hong Kong, Bound in Las Vegas, Mixology 101 in LA, and the iconic Salvatore’s Bar at Playboy Club Mayfair.
-After five years at Playboy Club, Salvatore left to work more closely with his sons and concentrating his interests on his consultancy service and spreading the art of hospitality and bartending around the world with appearances as a judge at international competitions and bar shows.
+After five years at Playboy Club, Salvatore now enjoys working more closely with his sons and concentrating his interests on his consultancy service and spreading the art of hospitality and bartending around the world with appearances as a judge at international competitions and bar shows.

-Salvatore also has a reputation for non-alcoholic cocktails, having won international competitions in this field, and worked with the Health Education Authority to develop the non-alcoholic and nutritious ‘Working Cocktail’.
-He frequently judges at international cocktail competitions, including his own event ‘The Maestro Challenge’.
+Salvatore also has a reputation for non-alcoholic cocktails, having won international competitions in this field, and worked with the Health Education Authority to develop the nutritious ‘Working Cocktail’.

-He has over 20 awards including ‘Industry Legend’ at Imbibe Personality of the Year 2015, 'Salernitani Illustri nel Mondo’ (Italian OBE equivalent), London Lifestyle Awards 2012 'Best Bar’, Bureau National Interprofessionnel du Cognac (BNIC) ‘International Cognac Personality of the Year 2009', and the Italian Bartenders Association (AIBES) 'Outstanding Achievement Award’ 2006 for his contribution to the industry.
+He has over 20 awards including ‘Industry Legend’ at Imbibe Personality of the Year 2015, 'Salernitani Illustri nel Mondo’ (Italian OBE equivalent), London Lifestyle Awards 2012 'Best Bar’, BNIC ‘International Cognac Personality of the Year 2009', and the Italian Bartenders Association (AIBES) 'Outstanding Achievement Award’ 2006 for his contribution to the industry.
 He is also Past President of the UKBG.